Part II

 — Johann Wolfgang von Goethe

 Insight that stays in the mind withers.
-Ground what you’ve seen into breath, conversation, and choice.
+The same field that opens as vastness, pattern, and mystery also meets you in breath, conversation, and choice.
 These practices translate cosmology into a daily rhythm of thinking, sensing, and acting.

-1. Field (Arrive): Pause.
+1. Field: Pause.
 Take one slow breath to locate your body in space.
 Sense what is actually here—not your story of the moment, but the moment itself.

-2. Resonance (Align): Name the value at stake.
+2. Resonance: Name the value at stake.
 Does the situation ask for courage, patience, or boundaries?
 Feel for the physical signal of “yes” or “no.”

-3. Action (The Conscious Fold): Make one small move that embodies that value.
+3. Action: Make one small move that embodies that value.
 This is the precise crease where you break the old script and introduce a new pattern.

 5. Reflection (Reset): Before sleep, let the day settle.
 Acknowledge one aligned choice and release one mistake.